-On Twitter, other users are making really good points as well, and they might all actually inspire you to delete your own page:
+On Twitter, other users are making really good points as well, and they might all actually inspire you to delete your own page: false

 Some users, including Jim Carrey, have brought up this old interview Mark Zuckerberg once gave:

-Some users are pointing out that this probably hasn’t only happened with Cambridge Analytica:
+Some users are pointing out that this probably hasn’t only happened with Cambridge Analytica: false

-And many have pointed out that the company has been untrustworthy for a long time:
+And many have pointed out that the company has been untrustworthy for a long time: false